 Pumpkin Tapioca Pudding

 Hey look at that!
 I made it through half of October before I posted a pumpkin recipe.
 In the food blog world that’s serious restraint, people.
 This Pumpkin Tapioca Pudding was worth breaking the pumpkin seal for though.
-It seriously tastes like pumpkin pie in pudding form.
+It seriously tastes like pumpkin pie in pudding form and is gluten-free!

 Tapioca pudding is one of my favorite puddings to make.
 Once you get the method down it’s a very flexible base that you can add almost any flavor to.
 The one trick is you have to beat egg whites which can be a bit of a workout!